Nominations & Selection Process

 - To nominate an individual, submit a nomination form (pdf) or contact the alumni office

 - Nominations are accepted from alumni, current/former faculty, and administration and are due December 31, 2015

 - Nominations are reviewed by the Executive Committee of the Alumni Board

 - Nominations are presented to and confirmed by a majority vote of the Alumni Association Board of Directors

 Alumni recognized for outstanding leadership in their vocation, community service, and/or service to the University.
 Alumni are eligible until their 10-year Reunion and alumni celebrating 10 years will be given special consideration.
-Nominate Now. (pdf)
+Nominate an alumnus now. (pdf)

 Pervious Award Winner Profiles